splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 #.
 Migrate production services gradually and grouped by type.
 #.
 Identify changes in your instrumentation settings.
 #.
 Validate the data in Splunk Observability Cloud.
 #.
 Verify the impact of HTTP semantic convention changes.
+See :ref:`migrate-apm-custom-reporting`.

 .. _java-metrics-grace-period: